imoralesgt/WSN_ICTP/README.md

   - (DONE) Fix bug: data was being sent with previously stored value after a node went offline
   - (DONE) ThingSpeak server @ Raspberry PI [http://angryelectron.com/how-to-install-a-thingspeak-server/]
   - Change baudrate between RPi and MSP430 from 9.6kbps to 115.2kbps
+  - Read sampling period from external text file
-  - Implement a customized Thingspeak server @ RaspberryPI for data visualization and exporting capabilities
+  - Implement a customized Thingspeak server @ RaspberryPI for local data visualization and exporting capabilities
-  - Implement a reliable Python class to drive Thingspeak's client side
+  - Implement a reliable Python class to drive local Thingspeak's client side
   - (DONE) Remove CIK from SC and read it from a text file
   - Design a PCB (as a Raspberry PI Hat.
 Using only MSP430 uC, without any Launchpad)
   - Send PCB to a manufacturing service (Seeed, iTead, etc.)